 Students then may choose to take extra courses in an area in which they want further specialization, including picture editing, still photojournalism field-work, or multimedia storytelling.
 Students contribute to the creation of special publications centered on community activity and awareness, and provide staff support to RIT’s student-run magazine, The Reporter.
 Students also have the opportunity to travel to Washington, D.C., and New York to meet with potential employers that represent the wide spectrum where photojournalists currently work.

 Career Opportunities in Photojournalism

-Photojournalism graduates go on to work for some of today’s leading digital publications, newspapers, and magazines.
-They're also recognized for their outstanding work.
-Eleven alums have won a combined 15 Pulitzer Prizes for their work in visual journalism.
+Photojournalism graduates go on to work for some of today’s leading digital and print publications, as well in other types of organizations that capitalize on our students' visual storytelling skills.
+Our graduates are regularly recognized for their outstanding work.
+Eleven alumni have won a combined 15 Pulitzer Prizes for their work in visual journalism.

 National Press Photographers Association

 Photojournalism students are the driving force in the school's National Press Photographers Associate (NPPA) student chapter.
 Students regularly attend activities sponsored by the NPPA, including regional and national conferences.
 The chapter manages a yearly contest of student work that is judged by alumni who also share their experiences in photojournalism and review student portfolios.
 The chapters also hosts guest speakers.
 The RIT student chapter was awarded the nation’s top chapter by the NPPA in 2016.